Skip to main content

 Overview of the PSAT

-The PSAT/NMSQT and PSAT 10 each include three tests: Reading, Writing and Language, and Math.
-The entire exam consists of 139 total questions and must be completed in 2 hours 45 minutes.
+The PSAT/NMSQT and PSAT 10 each include two tests: Reading and Writing, and Math.
+The entire exam consists of 98 total questions and must be completed in 2 hours 14 minutes.
+It has also recently gone digital, so the entire test takes place on a computer screen, which may be an adjustment if you haven’t taken tests online before.

-The Reading assessment evaluates your command of textual evidence, your understanding of words in context, and your ability to analyze passages on various topics in history/social studies and science.
-The test includes several readings and accompanying questions that measure your understanding of the text in these key areas.
-There are 47 total questions, and you’ll have 60 minutes to answer them.
+The Reading and Writing assessment evaluates a range of topics, including your command of textual evidence, your understanding of words in context, your ability to analyze passages on various topics in history/social studies and science, and your command of the English language.

 How Will My PSAT Score Affect My College Chances?

-The PSAT will not affect your chances of admission to college.
-But that doesn’t mean it doesn’t matter.
-Though colleges won’t take your PSAT scores into consideration, the PSAT is an incredible tool to help you prepare for the SAT, which will impact your odds of acceptance, unless you apply to a test-blind school (a school that doesn’t consider standardized tests even if you submit them).
-It can help you identify and hone your weaknesses, as well as get acclimated to the test-taking environment.
+Though colleges won’t take your PSAT scores into consideration, the PSAT is an incredible tool to help you prepare for the SAT, which will impact your odds of acceptance, (except at test-blind schools, which don’t consider standardized tests even if you submit them).
+It can help you identify and address your weaknesses, as well as get acclimated to the test-taking environment.

 Tips for Studying for the PSAT